Pvt. Sidney Milton Rattner

 member of the 753rd Tank Battalion.

+The tanks were ordered to the perimeter of the Clark Field to guard against Japanese paratroopers on December 1st to guard against paratroopers.
+Two members of each tank remained with their tank at all times.
 On December 8, 1941, Sidney and the rest of C Company heard the news of the Japanese attack on Pearl Harbor.
 The tankers were sent to the perimeter of the airfield to prevent the use of paratroopers by the Japanese.

 lunch, the tankers noticed planes approaching